Between 1987 and 1993 Johannes Cladders worked on The Secret Corner for the Académie de Muséologie Évocatoire in Warelwast, Normandy.

 By virtue of his Norman “nationality”, he was entrusted in 1977 with the biographical input for the inaugural exhibition at the Centre Georges Pompidou devoted to Marcel Duchamp.

 To preserve his links with the artistic and literary breeds and distil their “quintessential marrow”, he conceived the idea for an Académie de Muséologie Évocatoire which, by publishing the magazine Prosopopées, was active from 1977 to 1993.
-Regent of the Collège de ’Pataphysique, he believes he can remember being a successor to Coco des Granges, parrot to the author of L’Afrique des Impressions.

 He enjoys rummaging around antiques and playing dominos.